-The timing belt (or cam belt) and timing chain are a part of your car's engine's timing and is what synchronizes all of the engine's operations, creating the timing intervals the engine runs from.
-Nearly all gasoline-powered and many diesel-powered combustion engines use a timing belt or a timing chain to accomplish this, depending on construction.
+The timing belt (also called a cam belt) or timing chain play a big part in your engine's valve timing.
+A timing belt or timing chain is what synchronizes all the engine's operations.
+It creates the timing intervals the engine runs from.
+Most modern gasoline and diesel-powered engines use a timing belt or a timing chain to accomplish this.

 - The timing chain has one distinct advantage over a timing belt: durability.

-- The timing chain rarely goes out of service, so it remains in perfect time, with no replacement interval or wear and tear under normal operations.
+- Timing chains rarely go out of service.
+There's no replacement interval or wear and tear under normal operations.

 - In most engines, the timing chain will last the lifetime of the engine itself.

-- Timing belts, on the other hand, are fairly cheap to construct, light weight, and operate quietly.
+- Timing belts are fairly cheap to construct, lightweight and operate quietly.

-- They require regular replacement, however, and can fail if not properly cared for or installed.
+- They require regular replacement.
+They can fail if not properly cared for or installed.